 Get cozy at these fireplace bars

 The fire-pit–studded restaurant in Rancho Palos Verdes is seriously romantic—just sip by the flames with your significant other and try not to shack up at the adjoing resort.
 Wondering what to order?
-The Marine Layer mixes Mount Gay Black Barrel rum with rosemary demarara syrup and a hoppy pale ale.
+The Chipotle Tiki Torch mixes chipotle tequila, dry curaçao, orgeat, lime and pineapple juice for a smoky take on tiki.

 Lined with stocked bookshelves, wood-paneled booths and a roaring fireplace, the Wellesbourne is your booziest library dream come to life.
 It’s modeled after 18th-century England, specifically Shakespeare’s hometown, so every room is filled with refined touches.
-To get into the mood, try the Dealer’s Choice and specify “strong and stirred,” letting the experts do the choosing, or opt for seasonal specials such as the Egg Nog Blue Blazer, a fireworks show of a drink.
-Blending three different rums with house-made eggnog, the cocktail is lit on fire, then sprinkled with nutmeg, cinnamon and clove dust.
+To get into the mood, try the Dealer’s Choice and specify “strong and stirred,” letting the experts do the choosing, or opt for seasonal specials such as the Egg Nog Blue Blazer, made with three different rums and house-made nog.

 Nursing a cocktail by the fireplace at this New Orleans-themed bar puts us in a notably warm and fuzzy mood, especially when you’re sipping on something like the What’s Up Doc?
 Settle into one of the couches and enjoy the drink’s fall flavors of spiced rum, smoked rum, honey and ginger, which get a bright and juicy infusion when carrots and coconut join the party.

 L.P.
-Rooftop—part of E.P. & L.P.—has sweeping views of the Hollywood Hills, which makes it all the more enjoyable to huddle around the rooftop fire pits and take in the scenery.
+Rooftop—the upper deck of E.P. & L.P.—has sweeping views of the Hollywood Hills, which makes it all the more enjoyable to huddle around the rooftop fire pit and take in the scenery.
 The cocktail menu here always boasts some creative libations, including bubble tea-laden booze and festive spritzes, and if you’re feeling peckish, there’s always chef Louis Tikaram’s Asian street-food-inspired bites.